 2018 – After talks with NZAVS, the Ministry for Primary Industries (MPI), announced their support for the rehoming of ex-lab animals in New Zealand.

 2019 – A government report sparked controversy by mentioning the possibility of testing party pills on animals.
 We made sure this didn’t happen!
 We launched a campaign urging the Government to ban the Forced Swim Test in New Zealand and conduct a full review on the validity of all animal tests for psychological research.

-NOW: We have multiple active campaigns and thousands of supporters.
-We have an incredible, strong team (along with the ED, we have Annelies, Niki, Laura, Brooke and our many volunteers).
-We are lucky to be able to stand on the shoulders of our ancestors and continue paving the way to a compassionate future where animals, people and science flourish.
+NOW: We have multiple active campaigns and thousands of supporters, and we have a fiercely passionate team.
+We are lucky to be able to stand on the shoulders of our predecessors and continue paving the way to a compassionate future where animals, people and science flourish.

 We are more motivated than ever to end animal experimentation alongside our dedicated supporters.
 Join the fight to end animal experimentation and rewrite the future for thousands of animals!

 The near future – animal experimentation ends and NZAVS retire in peace knowing that one of the biggest injustices in the world has ended.